dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/traceability-matrix.md

 Question: In what way is the Traceability Matrix used for prioritizing requirements?
 A: It prioritizes requirements based solely on their complexity.
-B: Requirements are prioritized according to their alignment with quantified and ranked business objectives, identified in the Traceability Matrix.
+B: Prioritize requirements based on alignment with ranked business objectives in the Traceability Matrix.
-C: The Matrix is used to prioritize requirements randomly.
+C: The Matrix is used to prioritize requirements randomly, without any specific criteria.
-D: Prioritization is based on the personal preferences of the business analyst.
+D: Prioritization is based on the personal preferences of the business analyst, not the Matrix.
 Answer: B
 Explanation: The Traceability Matrix is a powerful tool for prioritizing requirements by tracing each requirement to business objectives that have been quantified and ranked.
 This allows the project team to prioritize requirements based on how well they align with these high-value objectives, ensuring that the most critical requirements are addressed first.

 Question: What additional entities can be tracked using a Traceability Matrix?
 A: Only financial data related to the project.
-B: It can track a variety of project entities like business rules, design elements, implementation details, and test cases.
+B: Tracks project entities such as business rules, design, implementation, and tests.
 C: The Matrix only tracks the project schedule.
 D: It is used exclusively for tracking stakeholder communication.
 Answer: B